Behnam-sn/Castle-Docusaurus/docs/soft-skills/the-cat-ate-my-source-code.md

 Imagine a high-tech,
 Stealth ninja team infiltrating the villain’s evil lair.
-After months of planning and delicate execution, you’ve made it on site.
+After months of planning and delicate execution,
+You’ve made it on site.

 Now it’s your turn to set up the laser guidance grid:
-“Sorry, folks, I don’t have the laser.
-The cat was playing with the red dot and I left it at home.”
+“Sorry, folks, I don’t have the laser. the cat was playing with the red dot and I left it at home.”

 That sort of breach of trust might be hard to repair.